vuongducphuong/documentation/content/applications/general/export_import_data.rst

 .. _export-data:

-Export data from Odoo
+Export data from Leansoft
 =====================

 When working with a database, it sometimes is necessary to export your data in a distinct file.
 Doing so can help to do reporting over your activities (even if Leansoft offers a precise and easy reporting tool with each available application).

-With Odoo, you can export the values from any field in any record.
+With Leansoft, you can export the values from any field in any record.
 To do so, activate the list view on the items that need to be exported, click on *Action*, and, then, on *Export*.